 F = anything below a 60%

-But you don't have to use a point system.
+But you don't have to use a letter or percentage system.
 You could assess by a portfolio system that indicates the following, using the common grade letter point value or even simply Excellent, Good, Fair, Poor, Failing.

-B = All basic concepts grasped solidly with beginning mastery shown
+B = 3pts = All basic concepts grasped solidly with beginning mastery shown

-C = All basic concepts grasped solidly and demonstrated fully
+C = 2pts = All basic concepts grasped solidly and demonstrated fully

-D = Some to most of the basic concepts grasped and demonstrated
+D = 1pt = Some to most of the basic concepts grasped and demonstrated

 All Rights Reserved

-(Permission is given to print this article for personal use or link to this article as long as credit is given to the CHOC Board and our website address is shown.)
+(Permission is given to print for personal use or link to this article as long as credit is given to Tammy R. Arp, the CHOC Board and our website address is shown.)